RG9-1485

 Can it Live?

-HP might stop production of the C4129X cartridge and at one point suggested they had, but when we check it's still available and there is stock - as well as Silver Reed, Xerox, Data Products and Longbow equivalents - so the cartridges don't seem to be obsolete.
+HP might stop production of the C4129X cartridge and at one point suggested they had, but when we check it's still available and there is stock - as well as Silver Reed, Xerox, Data Products and Longbow equivalents - so cartridge supply doesn't seem to be a danger.

 What the Pad Does